Monroe County License Hearing Guide

 Related Guides

-Following a DUI arrest in Monroe, you have an extremely limited window to protect your driving privileges.
-You MUST request an Administrative License Revocation (ALR) hearing within 15 days of your arrest.
-This deadline is non-negotiable.
-Missing it will result in an automatic suspension of your driver's license.
+Following a DUI arrest in Monroe County, you have an extremely limited time to protect your driving privileges.
+Under Georgia law, you must request an Administrative License Suspension (ALS) hearing within 15 days of your arrest.
+This hearing is your opportunity to challenge the suspension of your driver's license.

-You need to request the hearing through the Georgia Department of Driver Services (DDS).
+- Where to Request: You must request this hearing through the Georgia Department of Driver Services (DDS).

-If you fail to request an ALR hearing within 15 days of your arrest, your Georgia driver's license will be automatically suspended.
-There are very few exceptions to this rule.
-It is imperative that you act quickly and decisively.
-Don't delay!
+- What Happens If You Miss the Deadline: If you fail to request an ALS hearing within the 15-day deadline, your driver's license will be automatically suspended.
+There are very few exceptions to this rule, so it is imperative that you act quickly.

 Automatic License Suspension